The Lifespan/Brown Criminal Justice Research Training Program on Substance Use, HIV, and Comorbidities

 - Ongoing mentored research support and collaborative learning experiences by convening research-in-progress seminars to review data collection, analyses, dissemination efforts and to provide technical grant writing assistance that integrates the research experience.

 This training program does not provide direct stipends nor salary support for participants.
-Resources are available to support: participation in the Summer Institute and other educational opportunities including associated travel, room, and board; pilot projects; and attendance at relevant conferences and scientific meetings.
+Resources are available to support: participation educational opportunities including associated travel, room, and board; pilot projects; and attendance at relevant conferences and scientific meetings.